narajaon/red_tetris/README.md

 ## Getting Started

-Start by launching the server and the client in different terminals `npm start` `npm run serve`
+`docker run -p 8080:8080 narajaon/red_tetris`

-Then go to `localhost:3000` in your browser
+Then go to `localhost:8080` in your browser

 ## Usage